iamSlightlyWind/majors_choice/README.md

 ## Project Overview

 The rough idea is to sell the latest generations of PC parts, including the most basic components used to build a PC: CPU, GPU, RAM, SSD, PSU, and case.
-The website will list the most common and popular PC hardware from the last 3 generations.
-Optional features of the website will be a build your PC which checks for parts compatibility and a comparison feature that compares the 2 hardware from the same category for performance and price-to-performance ratio.
+The website will list the most common and popular PC hardware from the last three generations.
+Optional features of the website will be a "build your PC" feature that checks for parts compatibility and a comparison feature that compares two hardware components from the same category for performance and price-to-performance ratio.

 ## Proof of concept

-While the backend of things seems simple enough, having the server run on the open web is an order of magnitude more knowledge than what I currently have right now.
-What I have in mind is to have GitHub runner run the server, preferably having it run a docker image that I created, so it doesn't have to start over whenever I boot it up. or even better, have it run on GitHub codespace, if I understand correctly, is the same as GitHub Runner, but I will have GUI access to a port forwarding terminal.
-This will have to be successfully tested working, as well as deployed to the server before starting the project.
+While the backend seems simple enough, having the server run on the open web is an order of magnitude more knowledge than I currently have.
+What I have in mind is to use GitHub Runner to run the server, ideally by running a Docker image I created so that it doesn't have to restart every time I boot it up.
+Alternatively, I could run it on GitHub Codespace, which, if I understand correctly, is similar to GitHub Runner but provides GUI access to a port forwarding terminal.
+This will have to be successfully tested working before starting the project.

 **Remote Server Workflow:**